mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 high-technology spare parts it is designed to be fitted on a 'black box' basis into any standard heavy weapon mounting so long as sufficient power is available.
-In the mercenary marketplace the weapon is popular as a cost- effective tank-killer for those forces able to afford it.
+In the mercenary marketplace the weapon is popular as a cost-effective tank-killer for those forces able to afford it.

 Firing 22mm penetrator darts in bursts of six, the cannon carries sufficient ammunition internally most engagements, and can be reloaded in a matter of seconds from a suitably equipped support vehicle.
-It is marginally effective against aircraft, since the high- speed darts require very little aim-off, but tends to over- penetrate without causing much harm unless a critical component is struck.
+It is marginally effective against aircraft, since the high-speed darts require very little aim-off, but tends to over-penetrate without causing much harm unless a critical component is struck.
 Anti-personnel use is also limited, but light to medium armored vehicles – including grav vehicles – are easy victims.